florybergi/hello-world/README.md

 # hello-world
-This is my first test, I'm a newbie
+This is my first test, now I'm a newbie, but I'm studing a lot.